Johnny-Ghost/Johnny-Ghost/README.md

-- 👋 Hi, I’m @Johnny-Ghost
+- 👋 Hi, I’m @JohnnyTheYowie
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on projects
-- 📫 You can reach me on LinkedIn( https://www.linkedin.com/in/jonnathan-gonzalez-jr-b88ba81a5?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BTfC8gXC9SMelE2QJCpBmSg%3D%3D)
+- 📫 You can reach me on LinkedIn

 <!---
 Johnny-Ghost/Johnny-Ghost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.